drhey/umarcts-sensu-plugins-statuspage/README.md

 ```

 The handler is specifically looking for the above to be defined.
 If it's not, then incident_key won't be defined in the handler and this will cause errors and improper functionality

+The ability to add a message to the event has also been implemented here by way of another custom attribute called "description" (e.g. `"custom": { "description": "What you want automatically communicated about the incident" },`)

+Example:
+{
+  "checks": {
+    "check_keepalive_aggregate": {
+      "command": "check-aggregate.rb -c AGGREGATENAME -C 66 -W 33 -a http://127.0.0.1:4567 -u USER -p PASSWORD",
+      "handle": true,
+      "interval": 30,
+      "occurrences": 5,
+      "handlers": [ "statuspage" ],
+      "component_id": "IDHERE",
+      "custom": {
+        "incident_name": "Compute Nodes",
+        "description": "Something happened with the compute nodes!
+We're investigating"
+      },
+      "refresh": 3600,
+      "standalone": true
+    }
+  }
+}